is summary dissolution better than divorce

 Children:

 If there are children involved, summary dissolution is not a possibility in your case.
 This includes both biological offspring as well as adopted children.
-If you have one on the way, that also disqualifies you.

 Land or Buildings: